Observer Design over Hypercomplex Quaternions: DUALITY OVER HH

-Over $\RR$, transpose drives controller–observer duality: controllability of $(A,B)$ is equivalent to observability of $(A^{\T},B^{\T})$, and one often maps gains via $L=K^{\T}$ (cf. \cite{AntsaklisMichel06}).
+Over $\RR$, controller--observer duality is expressed through transpose: controllability of $(A,B)$ is equivalent to observability of $(A^{\T},B^{\T})$, and one typically transfers gains via $L=K^{\T}$; see, e.g.,~\cite{AntsaklisMichel06}.

-Over $\HH$, this fails because the correct adjoint is the \emph{conjugate transpose} $M^*=\overline{M}^{\T}$, which alone preserves the quaternionic Hermitian form and converts left to right eigenpairs with eigenvalue conjugation \cite{Zhang1997, Rodman2014, FarenickPidkowich2003, AlpayColomboKimsey2016}.
-Thus, duality must be formulated with $^{*}$ and with explicit care for right/left eigenpairs (see also quaternion-valued system treatments \cite{Jiang2020, ChenFecKanWang2022}).
+Over $\HH$, the transpose is no longer the correct dual object.
+The appropriate operation is the \emph{conjugate transpose} $M^*=\overline{M}^{\T}$, since it preserves the quaternionic Hermitian form, \( \langle Ax,y\rangle=\langle x,A^*y\rangle, \) and is compatible with quaternionic spectral theory~\cite{Zhang1997,Rodman2014,FarenickPidkowich2003,AlpayColomboKimsey2016}.
+Thus the duality mapping must be written as